"Once more into the breach, dear friends, once more..."--Henry V

 Hubbard then proceeds to express his distrust of hypnotism.
 He calls is a "laboratory tool" which "serves as a means of examining minds and getting their reaction".
 A "wild variable", hypnotism is inconsistent and often leads to undesirable results.
 However, Hubbard compares many of the maladies from the reactive mind to things that can be experienced while hypnotized.
 While interesting to read though, this would make this post many pages longer, so I will refrain from going into detail about the comparison.
 Hubbard asserts that hypnotism can be used to make the subject mimic the maladies of repressions, compulsions, neuroses, psychoses, schizophrenic insanities, paranoid-schizophrenic insanities, manic-type insanities, depressive-type insanity, and hypochondria, admitting there are more.

+After the discussion on hypnotism, there is a curious note on the bottom of the page.
 An injunction here.
 These are tests.
 They have been made on people who could be hypnotized and people who could not be but who were drugged.
 They brought forth valuable data for Dianetics.
 They can be duplicated only when you know Dianetics, unless you want to actually drive somebody insane by accident.
 For these suggestions do not always vanish.
 Hypnotism is a wild variable.
 It is dangerous [emphasis Hubbard] and belongs in the parlor in the same way you would want an atom bomb there.

 Ignoring the strange reference to the atomic bomb, it is very telling that Hubbard warns us against reproducing his experiments yet again.
 This time he says that only those trained in Dianetics can successfully carry out his experiments.
 This is a great tactic for someone trying to make his claims unfalsifiable.

+Hubbard now turns to discussing the reactive mind in detail.
+If you remember the discussion of the analytical mind from my last post, you will recall that the analytical mind stores all memory.
+What the reactive mind does is replace the analytical mind during times of unconsciousness.
+The problem is, the reactive mind is not as good as the analytical mind in doing the job of remembering.
 The reactive mind is very rugged.
 It would have to be in order to stand up to the pain waves which knock out other sentience in the body.
 It is not very refined.
 But it is most awesomely accurate.
 It possesses a low order of computing ability, and order which is submoron, but one would expect a low order of ability from a mind which stays in the circuit when the body is being crush on or fried.

+Even though the reactive mind is "most awesomely accurate", it stores engrams instead of memories.
+It is here where Hubbard finally supplies up with a workable definition of engram, 82 pages into his book.
 The word engram [emphasis Hubbard], in Dianetics is used in it severely accurate sense as a "definite and permanent trace left by a stimulus on the protoplasm of a tissue."
 If is considered as a unit group of stimuli impinged solely on the cellular being.

 If the trace is definite and permanent, why can this not be seen by a microscope (and since when did "severely accurate" mean slightly less vague than before?)?
 For example, why can a doctor not compare the cells of a patient before and after being anesthetized for surgery?
 Hubbard must explain how we could detect these engrams.

+Instead of delving into how engrams are detected, Hubbard makes more assertions about their nature.
 In all laboratory tests on the engrams they were found to possess "inexhaustible" sources of power to command the body.

 How would you even test such a thing?
 There is much need for detail.
 Also, what does it mean to "command the body" regarding an engram.
 Does an engram use a source of energy different from adenosine triphosphate?

 Instead of providing us with the detailed explanation of the methods needed to understand his experiments, Hubbard explains the three types of engrams.
+First is the contrasurvival engram [emphasis Hubbard].
+This contains physical pain, painful emotion, all other perceptions and menace to the organism.

-the most aberrative since it is reinforced by the law of affinity which is always more powerful than fear.
+The second type of engram is called the prosurvival engram.
+It is the most aberrative since it is reinforced by the law of affinity which is always more powerful than fear.

 This is the engram which hypnotism preys on.
 The third type of engram is the painful emotion engram.
+It is caused by the shock of sudden loss, such as the death of a loved one.

 Hubbard in no way discusses how these engrams differently affect the protoplasm of a cell which would be necessary for us to truly understand the difference between these engrams.
 Hubbard needs to take us to the cellular and chemical levels, something I do not believe he is qualified to do.